So Many Ways to Say Thank You!

 Award Review Process

-The processes for SPOT awards require endorsement of the employee’s immediate supervisor and the next level manager.
+The processes for Spot Awards require endorsement of the employee’s immediate supervisor, who is responsible for determining the employee’s eligibility.
 The nomination form is then reviewed by the Recognition Committee.
-If approved, the nominee’s supervisor will be notified.
+If approved, the nominee’s supervisor will be notified and will be provided with an award letter to present to the recipient.

 Criteria